anttonalberdi/protein_efficiency_flashwave/README.md

 ## Interactive session

-Create an interactive session in R
+Open an interactive session for 24h.

 ```sh
 srun \